scotthlee/covid-casedefs/README.md

 # Performance of Existing and Novel Surveillance Case Definitions for COVID-19 in a Community Cohort
 ## Overview
 This code is from the paper "Performance of Existing and Novel Surveillance Case Definitions for COVID-19 in a Community Cohort".
 With access to the analytic dataset, it will reproduce the tables and figures from our manuscript.
-It can also be used to test out our methods, like the combinatorial symptom search, on your own data, which is pretty cool!
+It can also be used to test out our methods, like the combinatorial symptom search, on your own data.

 ## Data
 In the data, we have information about symptoms for each of the study participants, and we also have their SARS-CoV-2 PCR and ELISA test results.
 In our primary analysis, we frame the problem as one of binary classification, i.e., by predicting PCR status from different combinations of the symptoms.
 Here's a quick rundown of the variables: